Okiagari-koboshi

 Okiagari-koboshi or Okiagari-kobōshi (起き上がり小法師) is a Japanese traditional doll.
 The toy is made from papier-mâché and is a roly-poly toy, designed so that its weight causes it to return to an upright position if it is knocked over.
-Okiagari-kobōshi is considered a good-luck charm and a symbol of perseverance and resilience.
+Okiagari-kobōshi is considered a good-luck charm and a symbol of perseverance and resilience (including for Daruma versions).

 History

 The makers of the earliest okiagari-kobōshi likely modeled them after a Chinese toy called Budaoweng (不倒翁; not-falling-down old man) that is similarly weighted.
 Okiagari-kobōshi has long been popular among Japanese children.
 It is mentioned in a 14th-century play called Manju-Kui, and folklorist Lafcadio Hearn recorded a lullaby from Matsue in Izumo Province in the early 20th century that lists the doll as a gift for a young child: